Tilakmp2003/Yosi.ai/docs/LANGUAGE_GUIDE.md

-# Language Guide for yosi.js
+# Language Guide for yosi.ai

-This guide covers how to use yosi.js with different programming languages.
+This guide covers how to use yosi.ai with different programming languages.

 ## Table of Contents